 Celebrate being an American on the Fourth of July, Constitution Day, Citizenship Day, and other special days, but don't stop there.
 Celebrate year-round with children's books for younger kids to kids in middle school.
-These recommended children's books include books about the Constitution, a children's cookbook, two poetry collections, a book of tall tales, stories about the White House and its occupants, an illustrated version of the poem "America the Beautiful," and children's books about some of our important national symbols, like the Statue of Liberty.
+These recommended children's books include books about the Constitution, a children's cookbook, two poetry collections, a book of tall tales, stories about the White House and its occupants, an illustrated version of the poem "America the Beautiful," a book about the Fourth of July, and children's books about some of our important national symbols, like the Statue of Liberty.

 Keep scrolling down to see all 11 of the books I recommend.

 Doreen Rappaport’s Lady Liberty: A Biography is the story of the Statue of Liberty, from the idea to the planning, fundraising and building to the celebration when it was completed.
 The book, in picture book format, features large and dramatic watercolor, ink and pencil illustrations by Matt Tavares.
 I recommend Lady Liberty for children eight and older, younger if they have visited the Statue of Liberty.
 Because of the dramatically told story and the large amount of fascinating information in the book, I would also highly recommend Lady Liberty for teens and adults.
 (Candlewick Press, 2008.
 ISBN: 9780763625306) Read my review of Lady Liberty: A Biography.

 2. Our White House: Looking In Looking Out